 Sumac Onions

-Today, we are making sumac onions, a popular Middle Eastern dish.
-This easy recipe combines thinly sliced onions with sumac.
-Sumac is an unusual spice that has a citrus flavour.
-It grows abundantly in parts of the Middle East, North Africa, and the Mediterranean regions.
+Today, we are preparing sumac onions, a popular dish in Middle Eastern cuisine.
+This simple recipe features thinly sliced onions combined with sumac, a unique spice known for its citrus flavor.
+Sumac grows abundantly in parts of the Middle East, North Africa, and the Mediterranean regions.

-Sumac is derived from the berries of the sumac plant.
-This spice has a tart flavour reminiscent of lemon and vinegar.
-These flavours enhance the natural sweetness of the onions.
+Derived from the berries of the sumac plant, this spice has a tart taste that is reminiscent of lemon and vinegar.
+These flavors complement the natural sweetness of the onions beautifully.

 Ingredients